ismahhaziq/2310-ICT602/M3CS2666A/Team 3 - Laksa/Lab Work 1/README.md

 Lab 1: Flutter Installation

-Step 1: Go to website https://docs.flutter.dev/get-started/install/windows/mobile
+Step 1: Go to website https://docs.flutter.dev/get-started/install/windows/mobile.
+Choose for windows and desktop.

 Step 2: Check for the System Requirements.Then can begin the installation process.
 Step 3: Install Flutter Software development Kit (Flutter SDK) Step 4: After completing the SDK installation, extract the folder in C: